typesense/typesense-website/docs-site/content/guide/tips-for-filtering.md

 :::

 :::warning Important Note
-Fields inside object[] fields automatically become arrays, that is the reason that ingredients.name and ingredients.concentration are arrays, despite being single fields.
+Fields inside `object[]` fields automatically become arrays.
+So we have to mark `ingredients.name` and `ingredients.concentration` as array fields, despite being single valued.
 :::

 You can use any valid filter operators inside the `{...}` block.